-Subject and Verb agreement Exercise
+Subject and Verb Agreement Exercise

 The relationship between the subject and the verb is among the essential ideas in English grammar, which many learners find hard.
 In matters concerning the writing of essays, the writing of sentences for school work, and tackling of examinations, knowing how the subject and the verb are interrelated is very important.
-This article will help introduce you to the concept of subject and verb agreement exercise to practise this.
+This article will help introduce you to the concept of subject and verb agreement exercise to practice this.

 What strategies are used in Subject and Verb Agreement?

-In its simplest form, subject and verb agreement exercises entails to the idea that both the subject and the verb must agree on their status : they must be singular or plural together.
+In its simplest form, subject and verb agreement exercises entail to the idea that both the subject and the verb must agree on their status : they must be singular or plural together.
 The verb should always agree with the subject in number: if your subject is singular, the related verb should also be singular; if the subject is plural, so should the verbs be.
 Let’s dissect this with examples.

-• Correct: The cat runsquickly.
+- Correct: The cat runs quickly.

-• Incorrect: The cat run quickly.
+- Incorrect: The cat runs quickly.

-• Correct: The dogs barkloudly.
+- Correct: The dogs bark loudly.

-• Incorrect: The dogs, barks loudly.
+- Incorrect: The dogs, bark loudly.

-A first rule of subject and verb concord arises from the identity of the singular subject and the singular verb.
+The first rule of subject and verb concord arises from the identity of the singular subject and the singular verb.

 1. Singular and Plural Subjects

-• Singular subjects require singular verbs: She walks to school.
+- Singular subjects require singular verbs: She walks to school.

-• Plural subjects require plural verbs: They play in the park.
+- Plural subjects require plural verbs: They play in the park.

 2. Compound Subjects